Khatarnak (2006 film): Reception

 Rediff.com critic G P Aditya Vardhan rated the film 1.5/5 and criticized the film for poor writing and direction.
 "The music by Keeravani is pathetic.
 So are the dance numbers.
-The double entendre and the bizarre stunts really hurt.
+The double entendre and the bizarre stunts hurt.
 Only a miracle can save this film," he wrote.
 Alluru Rahim of Zamin Ryot gave also a negative review for the film.
 Jeevi of Idlebrain.com wrote that "Director Amma Rajasekhar could not do the execution right".
-A critic from Full Hyderabad opined that "On the whole, this one is tolerable if you cannot find anything else to do".